nataliatesarova/project-four/README.md

 ## Agile Development

 The project applied Agile Methodology on GitHub for planning and execution.
-User Stories were established as GitHub issues, outlining their purposes distinctly.
-Each story contained specific acceptance criteria and tasks, categorized using colored labels such as 'must-have', 'should-have', 'could-have', or 'won't-have' to manage tasks during iterations.
+User Stories were established as GitHub issues clearly outlining their purposes.

 Additionally, 4 Epics were initiated and expanded into 20 User Stories.
 Each of these stories was also assigned story points based on their complexity.
 The specifics of each epic, along with their corresponding user stories, can be located within the project's kanban board
 [here](https://github.com/users/nataliatesarova/projects/6/views/1).

 ## Epics and user stories

-The following user stories (by EPIC) were completed.
+The following Epic and user stories were completed.
 The MoSCoW prioritization was used to categorize the user story tasks into Must Have, Should Have, Could Have, and Won't Have.
 Must Haves are critical, Should Haves are important, Could Haves are desirable, and Won't Haves are excluded for now.
-It helps focus on crucial tasks first, ensuring project success while allowing flexibility for less critical items.
+This categorization helps focus on crucial tasks first, ensuring project success while allowing flexibility for less critical items.

 ### Epic 1: User Authentication and Profiles